 Smart Alternatives to Tax Refund Anticipation Loans

-If you're desperate for cash, you may be tempted by tax refund anticipation loans (RALs), aka refund anticipation checks.
-Try to resist!
-Because these typically lack transparency and can turn out to be very expensive.
+If you’re desperate for cash, you may be tempted by tax refund anticipation loans (RALs), aka refund anticipation checks.
+Try to resist the urge to sign up for one of these loans, because they typically lack transparency and can turn out to be very expensive.

 Read to the end and you should be able to keep more of your own money to spend on yourself and your family.

 What Is a Tax Refund Anticipation Loan (RAL)?

 A tax refund anticipation loan is a type of loan offered typically by tax preparation companies.
 As the name implies, it is supposed to provide you with an advance on the money you’re owed in refunds by the tax authority.
 So you’re most likely to be offered one during each year’s tax season, between December and April.

 Don’t be confused by the more recent term, “tax refund checks.”
 These are essentially the same thing.
 In advance of the 2013 tax season, new regulations cracked down on the original loans.
 And calling them checks was little more than a rebranding exercise to skirt some of the new rules.
 So any RAL is a loan and so is a refund anticipation check.
 Oh, and “refund advance loans” are the same thing too.

 Usually, these are very short term loans.
 The IRS says on its website that it “issues more than 9 out of 10 refunds in less than 21 days.”
 In this article, you’ll learn how you can get your money from the government as quickly as possible.